djechi/AniFind/README.md

  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

  ### Front End Testing
-Front end components within Vite/React were tested by using Vitest.
+Front-end components within Vite/React were tested by using Vitest.
 Components that were tested include the Home Page trending/rating lists, Recommendation Search Bar, and the Anime Card.

+#### Test commands (Front-end)
+- cd front-end
+- npm test (runs test)

 ### Back End Testing
 Back-end testing was performed using pytest and unittest.mock.
 The components tested were the homepage, the recommendation page, the recommendation query, and the Jikan API.

+#### Unit Test Packages
+- Windows
+- pip install pytest
+- pip install pytest-mock

+#### Test commands (Back-end)
+- cd flask-server
+- pytest -v    (runs test)
+- pytest -v -s (runs test and prints the result)